-The Department of Nutrition offers the Bachelor of Science (B.S.) degree in Nutrition as well as general education and other coursework for majors and non-majors.
-Nutrition is the study and application of the relationship between diet and health.
+The Department of Nutrition offers a Bachelor of Science (B.S.) degree in Nutrition.
+Nutrition is the study and application of the relationship between food and health.
 The challenges facing nutritionists today range from problems of obesity and chronic diseases to those of malnutrition, food insecurity and nutritional deficiencies.
-Nutritionists work in hospitals and clinics, communities, and institutions throughout the world.
+Nutritionists work in hospitals and clinics, communities and institutions throughout the world.
 Nutritionists provide dietary counseling and education, conduct research, develop menus and foodservice systems, and deliver many other services for individuals and populations.

-For further information about the Nutrition major, please contact Claire Norton, Undergraduate Program Director.
+For further information about the nutrition major, please contact Nicole Goldstein, Undergraduate Academic Advisor.